-Why should you buy this: It does everything a minivan should, and more.
+Why you should buy this: It does everything a minivan should, and more.

-Who’s it for: Style-conscious parents.
+Who it’s for: Style-conscious parents.

-How much will it cost: $28,995+
+How much it will cost: $33,745+

 Why we picked the Chrysler Pacifica:

-Why should you buy this: It’s the only minivan with available all-wheel drive.
+Why you should buy this: It’s the only minivan with available all-wheel drive.

-Who’s it for: Families who live in snowy climates.
+Who it’s for: Families who live in snowy climates.

-How much will it cost: $29,750+
+How much it will cost: $31,640+ ($37,000+ with all-wheel drive)

 Why we picked the Toyota Sienna:

-Why should you buy this: It will keep your kids quiet.
+Why you should buy this: It will keep your kids quiet.

-Who’s it for: Parents in need of peace.
+Who it’s for: Parents in need of peace.

-How much will it cost: $29,990+
+How much it will cost: $30,790+

 Why we picked the Honda Odyssey:

-Who’s it for: Budget-conscious buyers.
+Who it’s for: Budget-conscious buyers.

-How much will it cost: $26,900+
+How much it will cost: $27,600+

 Why we picked the Kia Sedona:

 In terms of styling, the Sedona offers something for buyers who wish they were driving an SUV.
-The blunt nose and distinct hood line help give the Kia a less van-like profile.
+The blunt nose and distinct hood line help give it a less van-like profile.
 The interior is sensibly laid out, and Kia offers reclining second-row captain’s chairs on higher-end models to provide a more luxurious feel.

-The Digital Trends automotive team tests vehicles through a comprehensive scrutinizing process.
-We examine the qualities of the exterior and interior and judge them based on our expertise and experience in the context of the vehicle’s category and price range.
-Entertainment technology is thoroughly tested as well as most safety features that can be tested in controlled environments.
+The Digital Trends car team tests vehicles through a comprehensive process that allows us to scrutinize every aspect of the cars.
+We closely examine every part of the car and judge it based on our expertise and experience in the context of the vehicle’s category and price range.
+Infotainment and connectivity technology is thoroughly tested, and we put extra effort into testing any safety features that can be tested in controlled environments.

-Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways, back roads, as well as off-road and race tracks when applicable.
+Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing to give you the most comprehensive assessment possible.
+They drive the vehicles on highways, back roads, as well as off-road and race tracks when applicable.